2015 United Kingdom general election: Conservative

-David Cameron launched the Conservative campaign in Chippenham on 30 March.
+In late 2014, six months before the election, the Conservatives decided to target Lib Dem seats as well as defending their own seats and targeting Conservative–Labour marginals, which ultimately contributed to their victory.
+In 2015 David Cameron launched the Conservative formal campaign in Chippenham on 30 March.
+Throughout the campaign the Conservatives played on fears of a Labour–SNP coalition following the Scottish independence referendum the year before.

 Labour

 The Labour campaign was launched on 27 March at Olympic Park in London.
 Ed Miliband's EdStone was a major feature of the campaign which was covered by the media.
 Deputy Leader of the Labour Party Harriet Harman embarked on a pink bus tour as part of her Woman to Woman campaign.

 Issues

 Constitutional affairs

 The Conservative manifesto committed to "a straight in-out referendum on our membership of the European Union by the end of 2017".
 Labour did not support this, but did commit to an EU membership referendum if any further powers were transferred to the European Union.
 The Lib Dems also supported the Labour position, but explicitly supported the UK's continuing membership of the EU.

 The election was the first following the 2014 Scottish independence referendum.
 None of the three major party manifestos supported a second referendum and the Conservative manifesto stated that "the question of Scotland's place in the United Kingdom is now settled".
 In the run-up to the election, David Cameron coined the phrase "Carlisle principle" for the idea that checks and balances are required to ensure that devolution to Scotland has no adverse effects on other parts of the United Kingdom.
 The phrase references a fear that Carlisle, being the English town closest to the Scottish border, could be affected economically by preferential tax rates in Scotland.